andreax79/airflow-provider-xlsx/README.md

 # airflow-xlsx-plugin
-Airflow operators for reading and writing XLSX files
+Airflow operators for converting XLSX files from/to Parquet/CSV